hairyhenderson/gomplate/docs/content/usage.md

 For processing multiple templates in a directory you can use `--input-dir` and `--output-dir` together.
 In this case all files in input directory will be processed as templates and the resulting files stored in `--output-dir`.
 The output directory will be created if it does not exist and the directory structure of the input directory will be preserved.

-You can use `.gomplateignore` ignore some files, have the similar behavior to the [.gitignore](https://git-scm.com/docs/gitignore) file.

 Example:

 ```bash